 Fencing Requirements: Minimum 1.5m of secure, dog-proof fencing around the home

 Hobbies: Lolloping around and checking stuff out, having special quiet time with his human, relaxing in the sun

 Good Habits: Quiet, clean, obedient, willing to please, placid

 Bad Habits: None seen yet.
 Has huge feet that he has yet to grow into, so a little clumsy at times.

 Personality Type: Soft and sweet.
 A real sweetie.

 Special Requirements: A little wary of new things so will need patience and kindness.

 Ideal Home: A calm and quiet home with a lovely garden and trees and with nooks and crannies to be explored each day

 Adoption Fee: $285

-As with all Pound Hounds, Lucy must be allowed access to inside the home so she can really be a part of the family.
+As with all Pound Hounds, Harry must be allowed inside the home (this includes sleeping) so he can really be part of the family.